sdcnku/micropython/docs/library/omv.image.rst

 .. method:: image.draw_keypoints(keypoints, [color, [size=10, [thickness=1, [fill=False]]]])

    Draws the keypoints of a keypoints object on the image.
+You may also pass a list of three value tuples containing the (x, y, rotation_angle_in_degrees) to re-use this method for drawing keypoint glyphs which are a cirle with a line pointing in a particular direction.

    ``color`` is an RGB888 tuple for Grayscale or RGB565 images.
 Defaults to white.
 However, you may also pass the underlying pixel value (0-255) for